Jules King QFSM – Chair

 Jules joined the Fire & Rescue Service in 1994, originally being posted to Eastbourne Fire station.
 Since then she has worked at various locations across the county in different roles.
 In 2002, she was promoted to Station Manager for Crowborough and Forest Row, and then transferred to Station manager for Wadhurst, Mayfield, Heathfield and Burwash in 2005.

 She was appointed as the Borough Commander for Hastings in 2006 which was part of a new Borough Structure introduced in East Sussex Fire & Rescue Service.
 In 2009 she became the Borough Commander for Eastbourne, staying for three years before taking a sideways move into headquarters and working as the lead Fire Investigation Officer for the Service for 18 months.
-In June 2013, she took up the position of Command and Operational Manager within Learning and Organisational Development.
-In 2016 Jules took position as Group Commander for Hastings and Rother and the portfolio holder for Learning and Development.
-In September 2020 she was promoted to Assistant Director of Safer Communities.
+She took up the position of Command and Operational Manager within Learning and Organisational Development in 2013.
+And in 2016 Jules took position as Group Commander for Hastings and Rother and the portfolio holder for Learning and Development.
+She was promoted to Assistant Director of Safer Communities in September 2020.

 Jules received the Queen’s Fire Service Medal in 2020 for distinguished service.